jonas-peeters/EasyScoreboards/README.md

 ## Features
 1. Easy setup
-2. Change the scoreboard texts by commands AND by config
-3. Use multiple colors per line
+2. Use multiple colors per line
-4. Use multiple styles per line
+3. Use multiple styles per line
-5. Use the players name
-6. Use the number of online players
-7. Use the player balance of economy plugins
-8. Show the current Ticks per second
-9. Show the current time both from minecraft and the server
-10. Dynamically changes its size to be as small as possible
+4. Use various placeholders
-11. See changes immediately
+5. See changes immediately
-12. Include countdowns in scoreboard, chat, XP-Bar and titles
+6. Include countdowns in scoreboard, chat, XP-Bar and titles
-13. Single players can hide the scoreboard
+7. Single players can hide their scoreboard

 If you have ideas for more features please open an issue here: